kokatoo/kokatoo.github.io/_posts/2020-10-05-hypothesis-testing.markdown

 The black line represent the 95th percentile and on average you will have about 5 blue lines on the right.

-In Part 2, we will discuss about Power and Type I and Type II errors.
+In Part 2, we will discuss about Power and Type I/II errors.
 Stay tuned!